daniel7634/nodejs-backend/README.md

-# Backend Exam
+# Introduction
 This repository contains a simple application built with TypeScript, Node.js, and Express.
-The API provides features such as user registration, email verification, login, user profile management, password reset, and user statistics.
+The API provides features such as user registration, email verification, login, user profile management, password reset.

 ## Features
 * Sign Up: Users can register using either an email and password or Google OAuth.